-As one of the most important effects of the environment on a hybrid structure, thermally induced initiatrice loads due to the differences in coefficient of elongation between metals and carbon composities. come in addition to the 'mechanical' loads.
-In non-thermo fatigue testing, it is a challenge to apply these Phase 1 Identification of the thermal stress condition Task 3: Environmental influences Phase 2 Impact on fatigue life loads mechanically.
-Phase 3 Testing
+As one of the most important effects of the environment on a hybrid structure, thermally induced interface loads due to the differences in coefficient of elongation between metals and carbon composites. come in addition to the 'mechanical' loads.
+In non-thermo fatigue testing, it is a challenge to apply these loads mechanically.